 The margarita gets its own day on Feb.
-22. Of course, so not to cause a bar fight over being in the spotlight, tequila gets a day to call its own, too.
-(Purists, mark July 22m on your calendars as the day to salute reposados and anejos).
+22, National Margarita Day.
+Of course, so not to cause a bar fight over being in the spotlight, tequila gets a day to call its own, too.
+(Purists, mark July 22 on your calendars as the day to salute reposados and anejos).

 Traditionally, margaritas are salt-rimmed tequila cocktails with orange liqueur and lime juice.
 But, amid the craft cocktail movement, margaritas have evolved into so much more as Boulder’s bartenders are putting their creative spins on the classic cocktails, muddling them with mint much like they would a mojito and giving them sweet-and-spicy upgrades (think: pineapple and habaneros) to really make your taste buds dance.

 Ready to celebrate margaritas?
-Here’s where to go in Boulder to toast some margaritas in honor of National Margarita Day (or any other day ending in ‘y’ for that matter).
+Here’s where to go in Boulder to toast some margaritas in honor of Cinco de Mayo, National Margarita Day or any other day ending in “y,” for that matter.

 For the patio-seekers: Rio Grande Mexican Restaurant, 1101 Walnut St.